senstate/platform/api.spec.md

 Registering an app requires a unique identifier and a name that's shown in the dashboard.

+> The calling client, will receive the response event `appAdded`

 ### AppMeta

 | Property | Type   | Description                                   |